Skip to Content

 The space between your kitchen island and the opposite countertop should be at least 36”, but ideally 42-45”.
 This allows for free movement when encumbered by pots and pans.

-To accommodate a sink, the island will need to be at least seven feet long.
-When planning for a sink, experts recommend that you preserve a ‘landing area’ on both sides — a place to set food or cookware.
+The structure should be at least seven feet long to accommodate a sink.
+When planning the basin layout, experts recommend that you preserve a ‘landing area’ on both sides — a place to set food or cookware.

 Ideally, you’d have 18” of unobstructed counter on one side of the sink, with 24” on the other.

-The other important dimension to consider when installing a sink on your kitchen island is counter height.
+The other important dimension to consider when installing a sink on your island is counter height.

-Standard counters are 36 inches high, and the average sink is eight inches deep, so the bottom of your sink is about 28 inches off the ground.
+Standard counters are 36 inches high, and the average sink is eight inches deep, so the bottom of your basin is about 28 inches off the ground.
 This is comfortable for most people.

 If you have small children or are on the shorter side of average height, this might be inconveniently tall and make it uncomfortable to wash dishes.